Houston Car Accident Lawyer

 How is fault determined after an accident?

-An insurer or court will determine fault by analyzing which river acted negligently or recklessly, resulting in the accident.
+An insurer or court will determine fault by analyzing which driver acted negligently or recklessly, resulting in the accident.
 Fault may be supported or proven by the other driving violating a Texas traffic law or local traffic ordinance.

 What if the other driver isn’t insured or is underinsured?